 Sean Casey, a highly regarded Albany public affairs counselor known for the sharpness of his intellect, wit, and counsel to family, friends, community members, and clients in business and government, passed away peacefully on March 15 in his home.

-To send flowers in memory of Sean Lincoln Casey, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Sean Lincoln Casey, please visit our Heartfelt Sympathies Store.

 Sean, 57, was a lifelong resident of the Town of Hoosick.
 He had a unique and engaging approach to life.
 At the time of his death, Sean was a senior strategist in the Albany office of Mower, a full-service communications agency.
 Sean was recognized as a communications sage who knew how to get results for people – and have a good time doing it.

 A typical work day included strategy development and client counsel on a variety of issues, including more than a few crises so bizarre that novelists would blush to dream them up.
 He also was a canny political strategist who routinely met with political leaders and staff and those running for office or considering it, each of whom sought and valued Sean's insights on their ideas and aspirations.

 With the same energy and creativity he used honing solutions to sticky problems, he planned his lunches.
 He was an enthusiast for good food, so his ventures for lunch avoided the nearest sandwich shop in favor of establishments locals knew as the best.
 On these trips to Cardona’s in Albany, DeFazio’s in Troy, or Perreca’s in Schenectady, an initial mission to get a sandwich would inevitably be abandoned, with Sean instead purchasing enough for the entire office to eat for a week.